igorkulman/ChangeMenuBarColor/README.md

 <a href="https://www.buymeacoffee.com/igorkulman" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## Known issues

+Make sure **Automatically hide and show the menu bar** is **disabled**.
+This setting causes the utility to incorrectly detect the menu bar size.

 Dynamic wallpapers are not supported at the moment.
 If you use a dynamic wallpaper the utility will convert it to a static .jpg image.